Mom, what is that on the back of your leg? My second son asked as I was curling my hair.

 Women are smart.

-I am a stay-at-home mom (mostly), but I was also valedictorian at my high school and received a full-ride to college and graduated in my Master’s program with all A’s.
+I am a stay-at-home mom (mostly), but I was also valedictorian at my high school and received a full ride to college, and graduated in my Master’s program with all A’s.
 And I let my sons know that.
 Not because I’m obsessed with my past but because they have seen their mom stay home and take care of them, and I don’t want them to confuse my choice to watch them with a lack of intelligence.
-We also talk about the fact that just because some moms stay home doesn’t mean they aren’t smart.
+We also discuss that just because some moms stay home doesn’t mean they aren’t smart.
 And that Dads stay home too.
 I even tell them, “Your wife might be smarter and more successful than you.”
 I want them to know that smart doesn’t land on one gender.
 It lands on who works to succeed.

 Women deserve respect.

 My sons are at an age where they find women pretty.
 And I tell them that’s perfectly natural and normal.
-But we also talk about making sure to respect women’s bodies with their eyes, words, and actions.
-I always tell them to think of the things they want to hear their Dad say about me.
+But we also talk about respecting women’s bodies with their eyes, words, and actions.
+I always tell them to think of the things they want to hear their dad say about me.
 And to follow suit with their words as they grow.
 They laugh, but they get it.
-We talk about the fact that some things draw us to the other gender, and some things seem weird and different.
+We talk about how some things draw us to the other gender, and some things seem weird and different.
 And it’s okay to ask questions.
 And to notice.
 But never to put down the opposite gender.
 And to never treat a pretty girl like someone that isn’t equal to them.
 Or to treat a girl they don’t think is pretty as unequal to another girl.
 It makes sense to their little brains.